 US business investment still soft; jobless claims fall

-WASHINGTON New orders for key US-made capital goods fell more than expected in September and shipments also declined, a sign that business investment remains weak amid the continuing fallout from the US-China trade war but other data on Thursday (Oct 24) showed it has yet to have much effect on the overall jobs market.
+WASHINGTON: New orders for key U.S.-made capital goods fell more than expected in September and shipments also declined, a sign that business investment remains weak amid the continuing fallout from the U.S.-China trade war but other data on Thursday showed it has yet to have much effect on the overall jobs market.

-US Treasury price rose following the report while US stocks were little changed.
+"The data are volatile, but through the volatility, trends have slowed significantly," said Jim O'Sullivan, an economist at High Frequency Economics.
+U.S. Treasury prices rose following the report while U.S. stocks were little changed.

-US manufacturing output fell more than expected in September, hampered by a strike at General Motors, Fed data showed last week while business investment fell at a 1.0 per cent annualised rate last quarter, the biggest drop since the fourth quarter of 2015, the government reported last month.
+U.S. manufacturing output fell more than expected in September, hampered by a strike at General Motors, Fed data showed last week while business investment fell at a 1.0per cent annualized rate last quarter, the biggest drop since the fourth quarter of 2015, the government reported last month.

 LABOR MARKET STRONG